Casa di Carlo Goldoni

 Explore the history of Venetian theatre and admire the unique puppet theater, along with its displayed marionettes.

-These top places are steps away from Casa di Carlo Goldoni:
+These top spots are just a short walk from Casa di Carlo Goldoni: